Employer Insights

 Acceptable Documents

 Most people are not document experts.
 So, what is acceptable documentation for the purpose of the I-9?
 You are expected to have documents that appear genuine and relate to the person who is giving them to you.
-For the purposes of section 2, the employee must present either one document from List A or one document from List B and one from List C. The accepted documents are found on the last page of the I-9.
-You can not specify which document employees use.
-You must present them with the accepted list.
+For the purposes of section 2, the employee must present either one document from List "A", or two documents, one from List "B" and one from List "C".
+The accepted documents are found on the last page of the I-9.
+Employers can not specify which document employees use and must present them with the accepted list.

 List of Acceptable Documents

-The list itself is found on the form I-9 and is broken down into list A (where only one document is required, and list B and list C (where one document from each list is required).
+The list itself is found on Page 2 of Form I-9 and is broken down into list "A" (where only one document is required) and lists "B" and "C" (where one document from each list is required).

 However, the following guidelines must be followed for accepted documents as well: